understrup/aci-fabric-setup/README.md

-#aci-fabric-setup
+#aci-fabric-setup version 0.01
-A python tool to set basic ACI fabric parameters according to a configuration file with the below format:	 											Configuraion file:
+A python tool to set basic ACI fabric parameters according to a configuration file with the below format:##script input paramenters

+aci-fabric-setup <apic-url> <user-id> <password> <configuration file>##ACI fabric parameters is set according to a configuration file with the below format:						Configuraion file:

 	{"aci fabric setup": {
 		"Fabric date":{